isc-projects/kea/doc/sphinx/arm/stork.rst

 Stork is available in source code, but also as native Deb and RPM packages, which makes it easy to install on most popular systems.
-For more details, please see

-`Stork ARM <https://stork.readthedocs.io>`_ or `Stork project page <https://gitlab.isc.org/isc-projects/stork>`_.
+For more details, please see `Stork ARM <https://stork.readthedocs.io>`_ or `Stork project page <https://gitlab.isc.org/isc-projects/stork>`_.
 The former has a nice collection of screenshots that is frequently updated.
 It will let you quickly formulate a first impression of what is currently available.
+Stork is being rapidly developed with monthly release.
+Please check back frequently.

 .. _grafana:
 .. _prometheus: